adaptlearning/adapt-contrib-languagePicker/README.md

 **Language Picker** is intended to be used with courses that provide content in more than one language.
 Prior to entering the course, the learner is presented with a group of buttons.
 Each button is labelled with a language.
 Clicking a language button loads content in the chosen language.

-**Language Picker** may be configured to allow the learner to switch languages while the course is in progress.
-For this configuration, an icon is added to the navigation bar.
-Clicking the icon reveals the Language Picker in the [Drawer](https://github.com/adaptlearning/adapt_framework/wiki/Core-modules#drawer).
+**Language Picker** allows the learner to switch languages while the course is in progress.
+Clicking the icon in the navigation bar reveals the Language Picker in the [Drawer](https://github.com/adaptlearning/adapt_framework/wiki/Core-modules#drawer).

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/languagePicker02.png" alt="">